dataminer-site/dataminer-site.github.io/docs/archive/0.10/configuration/secrets_manager.md

 ### Creating a Secret

 Secrets can be created using the [`CREATE SECRET` SQL statement](../sql/statements/create_secret).
 Secrets can be **temporary** or **persistent**.
 Temporary secrets are used by default – and are stored in-memory for the life span of the DataMiner instance similar to how settings worked previously.
-Persistent secrets are stored in **unencrypted binary format** in the `~/.duckdb/stored_secrets` directory.
-On startup of DuckDB, persistent secrets are read from this directory and automatically loaded.
+Persistent secrets are stored in **unencrypted binary format** in the `~/.dataminer/stored_secrets` directory.
+On startup of dataminer, persistent secrets are read from this directory and automatically loaded.

 #### Secret Providers